uchidashokudo/uchida/src/pages/about/index.md

 imageBottom1: /img/uminami1.jpg
 imageBottom2: /img/uminami2.jpg
 ---
-###

-### Opening in 2012, Uchida Shokudo/Eatery serves authentic Japanese cuisine with an emphasis on locally sourced ingredients.

-At Uchida Eatery, we have been serving handcrafted Japanese cooking since 2012.
+**At Uchida Eatery, we have been serving handcrafted Japanese cooking since 2012.
 We like to keep things simple, and tasty.
-Come in for lunch!
+Come in for lunch!**

-Pssst!
-We polish our white rice every day to make it as tasty as we can.